mwganson/ConstraintsToSpreadsheet/README.md

 will be de-referenced.
 (If you accidentally forget to select them all, this is easily remedied by running the macro again with all the sketches selected.)</strike> (Now the macro checks for unselected sketches and offers to use them, as of 2018.07.04.)

 First step is to ensure all of your constraints are named.
 Any unnamed constraint will be ignored.
 Any unconstrained elements will also be ignored.
-New to 2018.07.04: Constraint names beginning with an underscore (_) are also ignored.
+New to 2018.07.04: <strike>Constraint names beginning with an underscore (_) are also ignored.</strike> Constraint names ending with an underscore (_) are also ignored.

 <img src="constraints-to-spreadsheet.gif" alt="animated gif">